rbrands/MeetUpPlanner/README.md

 For documentation including deployment instructions see [Wiki](https://github.com/rbrands/MeetUpPlanner/wiki)

 # References
 <a href="https://github.com/Blazored">Blazored</a> is an excellent colletion with some tools to make the life with Blazor easier.
-MeetUpPlanner uses the TextEdit, LocalStorage and Modal components.
+MeetUpPlanner uses the TextEdit and LocalStorage components.

 And of course <a href="https://getbootstrap.com/">Bootstrap</a> for the responsive design is used.